-We have argued that with transactions costs it is efficient for trade to be conducted via a relatively small number of liquid assets.
+We have argued that with transactions costs it may be more efficient for trade to be conducted via a relatively small number of liquid assets, rather than through a huge number of thinly traded Arrow securities.
 We now show that, even without transactions costs, the market forces of supply and demand will force all trade into a small subset of the available assets.
 This is so even though we confine attention to refined equilibria in which optimistic expectations tend to boost trade in every market.

 In some contexts it has become customary to think of endogenizing the asset structure by allowing atomic agents to invent new assets (often one at a time) to upset a prevailing equilibrium.
-These asset-creating agents are hypothesized to be motivated by payoffs that might depend on the perceived volume of trade which would take place in their new asset if no other prices changed (or in the new trading equilibrium after all prices equilibrated), or in some other way on their perceived profits from introducing the new asset.
+These asset-creating agents are hypothesized to be motivated by payoffs that might depend on the perceived volume of trade which would take place in their new asset if no other prices changed (or in the new trading equilibrium, after all prices equilibrated), or in some other way on their perceived profits from introducing the new asset.
 When the status quo assets are chosen so that none of these agents has an incentive to introduce a new asset, the asset structure is said to have been endogenously determined.
 This approach to endogenizing the asset structure inevitably involves a combination of price taking behavior and oligopolistic-Nash thinking on the part of the asset-creating agents.